How to Choose the Right Exposure for Scanning: Tips and Best Practices

 1. Start with Calibration

-2. Use Test Scans
+2. Use Test Shots

-3. Adjust to Match Material
+3. Adjust to Match Film Type

 Common Mistakes to Avoid

-Using Software to Enhance Exposure
+Using Software to Refine Exposure

 Final Thoughts